 Catch22 works with young people to help them overcome any difficult situations or need support to become more positive and independent.

 Volunteering Matters is the UK’s leading volunteering and training charity, involving over 30,000 volunteers every year.

-This youth charity offers practical and financial support, developing key life skills such as confidence and motivation for 14 to 30-year-olds who have struggled at school, have been in care, are long-term unemployed or have been in trouble with the law.
+This youth charity offers practical and financial support, developing key life skills such as confidence and motivation for 14 to 30-year-olds who are looking to explore their opportunities and who may have struggled at school, been in care, are long-term unemployed or have been in trouble with the law.

 V's projects are designed to engage young people who are under-represented, for example minority groups or those not in education, employment or training.